omotuno/omotuno/README.md

 I enjoy building data pipelines, designing scalable systems, and exploring how AI can solve real-world problems.
 I hold a **B.Sc. in Finance** and an **M.Sc. in Applied Statistics & Operations Research (Business Analytics)**

+---
+### 🎯 Outside of Work
+I enjoy reading, anime, music, movies, and discovering great food spots.
+Always open to collaborating on projects that push the boundaries of **data and AI**.

+---
 # 💻 Tech Stack:

 | **Category**            | **Technologies**                                                                                                                                                                                                                                                                                                                                                                                                |